ianosullivan/Coldfusion-FTP-folder-and-all-contents/README.md

-Use this component to SFTP a folder and all it's contents (including subdirectories and subdirectory contents).
+Use this component to FTP or SFTP a folder and all it's contents (including subdirectories and subdirectory contents).

 This works for FTP, SFTP and public key authentication.
 The default function call assumes basic 'FTP'.

+This is a recursive function so it will continue to find and transfer subdirectories until there are no more.

 There are multiple optional paramaters;
 * secure - SFTP (yes) or FTP (no)